-Middle-aged homesteader meets reality.
+Middle-aged homesteader meets her new reality.

 Wow, you could just bring them inside and use them as throws, or sandwich yourself between them on the couch.